-Prices run from around $40 for a 3- to 4-foot pine to about $99 for a full-sized fir.
-Tree stands are available with the purchase of a tree, and fragrant wreaths run between roughly $24 and $34.
+Prices run from around $40 for a 3- to 4-foot fir to about $99 for a full-sized fir.
+Tree stands are available with the purchase of a tree, and fragrant wreaths run between roughly $25 and $35.
 Each order comes with free drilling, boughs, and a removal bag, and orders are shipped via FedEx.
 Shipping cost is calculated based on your location, so add items to your cart, and click “Calculate Shipping” to get an accurate quote.

-All trees are “USDA #1,” which means they are medium- to high-density, taper normally, and have at least three “good” sides.
+All trees are “USDA #1” or better, which means they are medium- to high-density, taper normally, and have at least three “good” sides.
 And customers can rest easy once the order is placed: If the tree that arrives at your home isn’t the same quality as the one that left Brown’s farm a few days earlier, the company will offer a replacement or a partial refund.